bcgov/restoration-tracker/app/README.md

 ### Snapshot Tests

-_Note: Snapshot tests are not useful in all situations, and should really only be used for components that are stable and unlikely to change much.
-For example: asserting the content of a footer bar._
+_Note: Snapshot tests are being phased out of this project, and should no longer be created._

 Snapshot tests are a special kind of jest test that asserts that a previously saved copy of the rendered component matches the current version of the rendered component.
 These tests assert that the rendered UI of the component is correct, under whatever pre-conditions are set up in the test.

-These tests are run just like any other tests, but have 1 additional pre-requisite, which is generating the initial snapshot of the component.
-See [Running Tests](#running-tests).

-The snapshot files produced should be saved in the repo.
+The problem with snapshot tests is that they rely on a human to compare the snapshot with the component and manually determine if the snapshot contains the correct data.
+Without this, anyone can re-generated a snapshot and it will just always match the component regardless of its correctness.
+Traditional tests that assert specific aspects of the component should be used instead.

 <br />